FMLA & Disability Discrimination Lawyers

 - Hiring an interpreter or providing TTY equipment for a hearing-impaired worker

 - Altering a schedule to allow an employee to telecommute

 - Altering some job tasks

 - Reassignment to a vacant position

 The second way disability discrimination occurs is unfair hiring decisions towards those with permanent or perceived disabilities.
 If you have experienced unfair treatment at work and suspect it is due to a mental or physical condition, or if you believe your employer is acting on a discriminatory belief about a medical or mental health condition, contact Gilbert Employment Law, P.C..

 Our federal discrimination lawyers are ready to help you follow the necessary procedures to rectify matters and provide forceful, effective representation to protect your rights.

 Violations of the Family and Medical Leave Act (FMLA)

 Medical conditions – your own or a loved one’s – and family needs, such as caring for a new child or an elderly parent, can require considerable time off.
-While you are diligent in the work you do, you may find that the number of sick days and even paid vacation days do not begin to cover the time you must take to care for yourself or your loved one.
+While you are diligent in the work you do, you may find that the number of sick days and even paid vacation days do not begin to cover the time you must take to care of yourself or your loved one.
 In a civil society, you shouldn’t have to lose your job to care for yourself or your family.

 At Gilbert Employment Law, P.C., we work diligently on behalf of our clients in cases involving violations of the FMLA.
 The law was passed to provide employees with at least unpaid leave for medical and family care without threat to their jobs.
 We can help you obtain your rightful paid or unpaid leave time as outlined by FMLA and state and local statutes for government employees.